Skip to contents

 Repositories

-The source code of add-on packages from CRAN can be searched at METACRAN, an unofficial CRAN mirror.
+The source code of packages from CRAN can be searched at METACRAN, an unofficial CRAN mirror.
 Alternatively, download the source file from section Downloads of the CRAN page.
 The source files have been compressed into a tar file so you have to extract the files (right-click on the downloaded file and choose extract all).

 Basic method